-Because your baby is rear-facing, a car mirror would allow you to see your baby in your rear view mirror.
+Because your baby is rear-facing, a car mirror would allow you to see him in your rear view mirror.
 You’d see if he was asleep, or fussy, or chewing on a toy.

 The problem?
-Baby car mirrors are dangerous.
-All those times you’re checking on your baby means less opportunities to keep your eyes on the road.
-You’ll know when your baby is upset because you’ll hear him cry.
+Car mirrors are dangerous.
+All those times you’re checking on him means less opportunities to keep your eyes on the road.
+You’ll know when he’s upset because you’ll hear him cry.

 Instead, keep your eyes on the road.
-If you’re concerned about your baby, pull over, get out of the car and check.
+If you’re concerned about him, pull over, get out of the car and check.